- Why do I need medical insurance?

 - What if I can’t afford medical insurance?

 - First, look at your budget to see if there are some extra expenses you can cut to increase your available funds.
 Determine how much you can afford to spend on insurance.
-Please note if you file income taxes, the federal government will deduct a penalty from your refund check if you remain uninsured.

 - Check with your parents if you are younger than 26 years of age to see if they can help by adding you to their insurance plan.